cylc/cylc-admin/docs/proposal-new-output-syntax.md

 - `foo:submit-fail  # ERROR`

 Finally, optional `start` doesn't really make sense.
-At best it would be equivalent to `foo?submit`, so use that instead.
+At best it would be equivalent to `foo:submit?`, so use that instead.
 - `foo?start  # ERROR`